edgexfoundry/edgex-docs/docs_src/microservices/application/sdk/details/StoreAndForward.md

 ## Configuration

 `Writable.StoreAndForward` allows enabling, setting the interval between retries and the max number of retries.
-If running with Configuration Provider, these setting can be changed on the fly via Consul without having to restart the service.
+If running with Configuration Provider, these settings can be changed on the fly via Consul without having to restart the service.

 !!! example "Example - Store and Forward configuration"
     ```yaml